kaza514/Documentation/Unix_references.md

 vim file — edit file

-alias name 'command' — create an alias for a command
+alias name='command' — create an alias for a command

 SYSTEM